A common origin of photoplastic and electroplastic effects in ZnS: Conclusions

 In this work, we have experimentally validated previous theoretical predictions regarding the photoplastic effect in ZnS.
 By directly imaging individual interface misfit dislocations under varying optical excitation conditions, we demonstrated that Zn-rich dislocation glide is drastically reduced with increasing optical power, while S-core dislocations show negligible sensitivity to light, in agreement with our computational predictions.
 In addition, we targeted the behavior of Zn-core dislocations, by n-type doping of ZnS with Al. We found that, as the Al dopant density is increased, the resulting Zn-core dislocation density is reduced by more than one order of magnitude, while the S-core density remains essentially unchanged.
 This is again in full agreement with the computational predictions as it shows that (a) positively charged Zn-core dislocations are affected by n-type doping, while the negatively charged S-cores are not affected, and (b) the excess electrons reduce the mobility of the Zn-rich dislocations and reverse the sign of the strain anisotropy.
-These observations demonstrate the common origin of opto-electronic sensitivity of dislocation mobility in ZnS is the response of charged dislocations to excess carrier concentrations.
+Although the effects of doping studied here are not pure examples of electroplasticity in the \textit{conventional sense} of current or E-field modulated mobility of dislocations, doping alters the charge carrier concentration and equilibrium Fermi level, which in turn modifies the charge state and mobility of dislocations.
+Thus, electroplasticity can still be explained by the same mechanism since under steady-state bias or current-injection the non-equilibrium, quasi-Fermi level, and charge state of dislocations is modulated.
+The observations in this study serve to demonstrate that the common origin of opto-electronic sensitivity of dislocation mobility in ZnS is the response of charged dislocations to excess carrier concentrations.

+The present study was designed to test the theoretical predictions of Genlik et al. (2024) by examining how optical excitation and n-type doping affect dislocation glide and strain relaxation.
+The results are consistent with the predicted electronic mechanism, but do not by themselves constitute direct spectroscopic proof.
+Such spectroscopic measurement of optical transitions of dislocations in ZnS are the subject of a complementary study.\cite{blackston_photoluminescence_2025}

 Beyond the immediate implications for ZnS, these findings contribute to a broader understanding of defect mediated plasticity in semiconductors.
 The correlation between optical absorption features and dislocation-induced localized states offers a non-destructive diagnostic tool for assessing defect density and electronic disorder.
 Moreover, the ability to modulate dislocation dynamics via light or doping opens avenues for dynamic control of mechanical properties in optoelectronic devices, potentially enabling adaptive materials that respond to external stimuli.
 Ultimately this research lays the groundwork for a new class of strain-engineered materials where electronic and mechanical properties are intricately intertwined and externally tunable.